pallotron/personal-site/content/posts/2025/06/04/celtic_knot_report/index.md

 Cian had a puncture there.
 This is where my brand new [Silca Impero Ultimate Frame Pump](https://silca.cc/en-eu/collections/frame-pumps-mini-pumps/products/impero-ultimate-frame-pump) got its first usage!
 And it wasn't even me!
 I felt strangely proud of my pump.
 We arrived in Mullingar around 4 pm and had some food at an Asian restaurant (I had an amazing Chicken Cha Han).

 From Mullingar, we took the greenway to Athlone, a 43km stretch of old railway converted to a cycleway.
 On a nice day, it might be pleasant, but it was like a wind tunnel and pretty boring.
 Damn straight, very few bends, and not much to see besides trees.
 I wasn't very fond of it, probably because I knew the bad weather was coming.
-Gerard had a puncture on the greenway.
+Gerald had a puncture on the greenway.
 I was worried about sharp objects or thorns due to the winds throwing all sorts of stuff onto the track, but it turned out to be a rusty nail.
 The greenway was clearly trying to cause mechanicals :D

 After fixing the puncture, I suggested we put on rain gear.
 I put on, in order: